c4software/gitbook-plugin-click-reveal/README.md

 # Click To Reveal Plugin

-This plugin enable « Click to Reveal » functionnality to your GitBook.
+Simple plugin to add  « Click to Reveal » functionnality to your GitBook.

 ![Preview](./preview.gif)